-The Story of Bob Dylan’s Rootsy Turn on ‘John Wesley Harding’
+When Bob Dylan Took a Surprisingly Rootsy Turn on ‘John Wesley Harding’

-In mid-1966, following a whirlwind couple of years in which he became a legend and a reluctant star, Bob Dylan withdrew from the public eye.
-And he found a reason that was fitting of his testy image at the time: He claimed he was in a motorcycle accident, which fans still dispute to this day.
+He ultimately found a reason that was fitting of his testy image at the time: Dylan claimed he was in a motorcycle accident, which fans still dispute to this day.
 Was it real?
 Or was it staged so that the increasingly agitated and reclusive singer-songwriter could get away from it all for a while and clear his head?

-But most of all, John Wesley Harding was one of the clearest signs that one of our most important artists would never be pigeonholed again.
+This was one of the clearest signs that one of our most important artists would never be pigeonholed again.
 Starting with this terrific, mostly acoustic album, any curveballs that Dylan threw over the next four decades would not be totally unexpected.
-The record’s 12 songs mostly take the form of lazy-day shuffles, casual dialogues between Dylan and his spare backing band (which included a pedal steel guitar player).
+John Wesley Harding mostly took the form of lazy-day shuffles, casual dialogues between Dylan and a spare backing band which included a pedal-steel guitar player.